assyrianic/Tagha/README.md

 ## License

-This project is licensed under GPL License v3.
+This project is licensed under LGPL License v3.